DaniloVolles/AstronomerAPI/README.md

 ```bash
 mvn clean test jacoco:report
 ```
+**PT-BR:**
-**PT-BR:** Para acessar o report encontre o caminho abaixo, lá você verá os gráficos dos testes <br>
+Para acessar o report encontre o caminho abaixo, lá você verá os gráficos dos testes
+**EN:**
-**EN:** To access the report, find the path below, there you will see the tests charts
+To access the report, find the path below, there you will see the tests charts

 ```text